SPARC-X/SPARC-X-API/doc/examples/geopt_compare.md

 When a DFT workflow requires multiple evaluations of single point calculations, running SPARC-X-API in socket mode will usually have advantage over the standard file-I/O mode.
 Here we use an example of optimizing an ammonia molecule to show the difference.
+The full python script for this example can be downloaded [here](https://raw.githubusercontent.com/SPARC-X/SPARC-X-API/refs/heads/master/examples/simple_examples/ex1-ase-optimize.py).

 First we construct a NH3 molecule in a box with Dirichlet boundary conditions, and optimize it with SPARC's internal geometric optimization